Online course details

 Enriching your career

-Our online MA Education degree is not a teaching qualification but previous students have benefited from this postgraduate degree, helping them to gain more senior roles, enriching their teaching, challenging their preconceptions and boosting their confidence.
+Our online MA Education degree is not a teaching qualification but can transform the way you approach your professional practice.
+Previous graduates have reported that this degree helped them to gain more senior roles, enriched their teaching, challenged their preconceptions, and boosted their confidence.

 Be inspired by others

 Our course is delivered by a team of approachable and passionate tutors who have many years’ experience in the education sector across a range of educational contexts, so they understand your profession and are sympathetic to the pressures of balancing study with a busy teaching job.

 Students frequently tell us that they most enjoy hearing the diverse mix of experiences, ideas and opinions contributed by other learners, especially when that challenges their own thinking.
 Online discussion forums make this possible, where you will study alongside learners from different professional and academic backgrounds, from the UK and overseas.

 Studying online gives you the flexibility to study at the most convenient time and place for you.
 We offer start dates in September, January and May.
 The course is divided into modules which are scheduled over fixed trimesters so there will be deadlines to meet; however, you can organise your study time around your professional and personal commitments to complete each module within the set time parameters.

 Online class discussions are largely focused on contextualisation of theory to practice, so it’s stimulating, engaging and highly relevant to your day-to-day professional life.